scala/docs.scala-lang/_overviews/scala3-book/scala-tools.md

 ## Using sbt with ScalaTest

-[ScalaTest](https://www.scalatest.org) is one of the main testing libraries for Scala projects, and in this section you’ll see how to create a Scala/sbt project that uses ScalaTest.
+[ScalaTest](https://www.scalatest.org) is one of the main testing libraries for Scala projects.
+In this section you’ll see the steps necessary to create a Scala/sbt project that uses ScalaTest.

-### Creating the project directory structure
+### 1) Create the project directory structure

 As with the previous lesson, create an sbt project directory structure for a project named _HelloScalaTest_ with the following commands: